Yandex Cloud

 5. Click Install.

-6. Wait for the application to change its status to Deployed.
+6. Wait for the application status to change to Deployed.

 Installation using a Helm chartInstallation using a Helm chart